Ficool

 Yet, Logun's eyes, though perhaps a touch glazed, held a genuine conviction when he spoke of the role's importance.

 "It's not easy," Logun admitted, his cheerful façade dimming slightly for a moment.
 "Requires sacrifice.
 Training.
 And sometimes… well, sometimes it requires getting your hands dirty.
-But the reward… it's knowing you stood between the darkness and the light.
-That's a powerful feeling, kid.
-More potent than any wine."
+But the reward… it's knowing you stand for a purpose greater than yourself."

 "That and the pay isn't half bad either."